STBrinkmann/geobrinkmann/content/post/2025-01-13-nuernberg-viewshed-greenness-visibility-index/index.en.md

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-4-1.png" width="960" />

 Nürnberg, shown on the left in grey, is divided into 86 administrative districts.
-Mögeldorf has been highlighted in orange to provide examples of the three key greenness metrics on the right:
+Mögeldorf has been highlighted in orange to provide examples of the three raster datasets on the right:

 1.  **DTM** - The Digital Terrain Model illustrates the bare earth’s surface elevation, excluding buildings and vegetation.
 In the map, higher terrain is depicted in brownish colors, transitioning to green in lower-lying areas.